Eston: Churches

-Christ Church, the Church of England church in Eston, is the partner church to St. George's Church in Teesville.
+Christ Church, the Church of England church in Eston, is the partner church to St George's Church in Teesville.
 Christ Church is a traditionally designed church built in red brick.
 It features sixteen stained-glass windows in dressed sandstone settings that bring warm colourful light into the main body of the building; they are themed around saints.

-Similarly, St. Anne's Church, the Catholic church in Eston, is part of a larger parish, which includes the churches of St. Peter's, South Bank, St. Andrew's, Teesville and St. Mary's, Grangetown.
-The joint parish is served from, and carries the name of, St. Andrew's Parish.
-St. Anne's Church was built in 1970, although the Catholic community had existed as a distinct group for many years before that.
+Similarly, St Anne's Church, the Catholic church in Eston, is part of a larger parish, which includes the churches of St Peter's, South Bank, St Andrew's, Teesville and St Mary's, Grangetown.
+The joint parish is served from, and carries the name of, St Andrew's Parish.
+St Anne's Church was built in 1970, although the Catholic community had existed as a distinct group for many years before that.
 Before the church was built a mass took place each Sunday at the Grangetown Royal British Legion Social Club.

 Eston Hills

-The town of Eston lies at the foot of Eston Hills, a ridge approximately 200 m above sea level, and a part of the Cleveland Hills.
+The town of Eston lies at the foot of Eston Hills, an escarpment approximately 200 m above sea level, and a part of the Cleveland Hills.
 The same hills that overshadow Eston were used to warn of attack in the Napoleonic Era by a beacon, the remains of which can still be seen at Eston Nab.
-Eston Nab is also home to Bauer Teesside and aerials and transmitters.
+Eston Nab is also home to the communication masts of Bauer Teesside.

 At only 243 m above sea level at its highest point, Eston Hills are classed as lowland heath.

 Wildlife includes lapwing, curlew, green woodpecker and linnet.
 There are various butterflies and dragonflies.

 The hills overlooking Eston are managed for their wildlife, archaeology and amenity.
 Many people use the hills for walking, cycling and horse riding.
 There are several self-guided walk leaflets, which take in points of interest.
 These are available at the Flatts Lane Woodland Country Park Visitor Centre, Normanby, Redcar and Cleveland.

 The Eston Hills provide access to the wider countryside via the public right of way network.
 The land owned or managed by the Redcar and Cleveland Borough Council is mostly bordered by farmland.
 Eston Nab commands an excellent view of the nearby Roseberry Topping, which stands higher at 320 m.